 Term: 2019 – 2022

-Frank is a native of Delaware Ohio and is a Vice President in Corporate Banking with First Commonwealth Bank.
+Frank is a native of Delaware Ohio and is the Regional President of the Delaware Market with First Citizens National Bank.
 He has over 25 years of banking and leadership experience in Central Ohio.
 He enjoys providing a range of tailored services, in particular loans and Treasury management services, to companies to help them grow their business.
 He is very involved with the community and has served as Board Chairman for the Delaware Area Chamber of Commerce and the Delaware County Fair.
 He currently serves on the Board of Directors for the Delaware County Foundation and the Delaware Rotary Club.

 Frank earned a bachelor’s degree in Business Administration from the University of Toledo and is a graduate of the Graduate School of Banking, University of Wisconsin.